algolia/instantsearch/docgen/src/guides/routing.md

 You must return an `object`.
 Which is a `routeState`.

 - **`opts.writeDelay: number, default 400`**
-This option controls the number of milliseconds to wait before actually writing the new url to the browser bar.
+This option controls the number of milliseconds to wait before actually writing the new url to the browse urlr bar.
 You can think about it this way:
-"400ms after the last user action, let's save it to the browser bar".
+"400ms after the last user action, let's save it to the browser url bar".
 Which helps in reducing:
 1. The number of different history entries.
 If you type "phone" you don't want to have 5 history entries and thus have to click 5 times on the back button to go back to the previous search state
-2. The performance overhead of updating the browser bar too often.
-We have seen recurring but hard to track performance issues of updating the browser bar too often due to a lot of browser extensions reacting to it
+2. The performance overhead of updating the browser url bar too often.
+We have seen recurring but hard to track performance issues of updating the browser url bar too often due to a lot of browser extensions reacting to it

 400ms is a good guesstimate from our experience to consider a user action "done" and thus save it to the url.